KU women beat K-State, split Dillons Sunflower Showdown for the year

 LAWRENCE, Kan.
-(FOX4/WDAF) — After battling all game long, a late-game run led the Kansas University (KU) Jayhawks women to a win over the Kansas State (K-State) Wildcats.
+(WDAF) — After battling all game long, a late-game run led the Kansas University (KU) Jayhawks women to a win over the Kansas State (K-State) Wildcats.

 This win helps KU split the Dillons Sunflower Showdown for the season after their loss to K-State in January.
 This is also Kansas’s fifth win in a row.